jwodder/pyrepo/README.rst

   - Update the repostatus badge in the README from "WIP" to "Active"
   - Set the "Development Status" classifier in ``setup.cfg`` to "4 - Beta"
-  - Remove the "work-in-progress" topic from the repository on GitHub and add the topic "available-on-pypi"
+  - If the project does not have a "Private" classifier, remove the "work-in-progress" topic from the repository on GitHub and add the topic "available-on-pypi"

 - If the ``--tox`` option is given, run tox, failing if it fails
 - Build the sdist & wheel and (if ``--sign-assets`` is given) create detached